Dual Geometric Graph Network (DG2N) -- Iterative network for deformable shape alignment: Method

-To achieve a coherent and smooth correspondence map between two shapes, our dual graph unit (DG2N) uses the soft correspondence mapping $\softP$ as an input.
+\paragraph{All-to-All mapping} To achieve a coherent and smooth correspondence map between two shapes, our dual graph unit (DG2N) uses the soft correspondence mapping $\softP$ as an input.
 We can use any known method which has a soft correspondence matrix in the pipeline as an initiator, for example \cite{dvir,fmnet,halimi}.\\ In detail, \cite{fmnet} showed that using the functional mapping $\mathcal{C}$, with the graphs laplacian eigendecomposition of the shapes $\Phi,\Psi$ the soft correspondence is constructed by

-In the scenarios where spectral methods are unstable or fail to create reasonable results (as in experiments \ref{subsec:animals},~\ref{subsec:point_clouds}) we show here that an elementary all-to-all correlation matrix can be constructed out of several convolutions and cosine product.
+In the scenarios where spectral methods are unstable or fail to create reasonable results (Section \ref{subsec:animals}) we show here that an elementary all-to-all correlation matrix can be constructed from popular rigid alignment networks such as DCP \cite{dcp}.
 We found that to be good enough as an initiator for the refinement.
-Specifically, we have built on top of DGCNN \cite{dgcnn} pipeline and used the last hidden layer as a point descriptor.
-See Figure \ref{fig:init_corr_arch} for visual aid.
+Specifically, we use the last hidden layer of DCP as a point descriptor $h_{x_i}$.
+The soft correspondence is constructed by the cosine similarity between the descriptors: